Psychology and Linguistics MA (Hons)

 Psychology

-Psychology courses cover the scientific study of the mind, brain, and behaviour and it is an experimental and observational science.
+Psychology courses cover the scientific study of the mind, brain, and behaviour.
+It is an experimental and observational science.
 It uses evidence from research studies to develop and evaluate theories.

 Psychologists study: